laurapradagracia/expense-report-kata/README.md

 # expense-report-kata

-This is a dotnet version of [expernse report kata](https://github.com/christianhujer/expensereport)
+This is a dotnet version of [expense report kata](https://github.com/christianhujer/expensereport)